slzhao/QC3/README.md

 R is a free software environment for statistical computing and graphics.
 It could be downloaded [here](http://www.r-project.org/).

 After you install R and add R bin file to your Path, the software can find and use R automatically.
-Or you can change the main.pl script and tell the program where the R is on your computer.
+Or you can change the qc3.pl script and tell the program where the R is on your computer.
 Here is the line you need to modify.

 	$config{'RBin'}        = "R";       #where the R bin file is